 Read the full review: Asus Transformer 3 Pro

 8. Getac RX10

 CPU: Intel Core m-5Y10C | Graphics: Intel HD Graphics 5300 | RAM: 8GB | Screen: 10.1-inch, 1,920 x 1,080 | Storage: 256GB | Connectivity: 802.11ac Wi-Fi, Bluetooth 4.1 | Camera: 8MP rear, 2MP front | Weight: 2.65 pounds | Dimensions: 11 x 9.65 x 0.74-inch

 Getac's RX10 dares to go where no other tablet can thanks to its rugged design and bright screen.
 If your work takes you into the field, you'll be thankful that Getac equipped this slate with a screen that's readable even under direct sunlight.
 This slate will sustain a fair amount of hardship including being dropped, or assaulted with dust, water and much more.
+Plus it's also light and very portable, despite being such a tough customer.
 As expected on such a device, there are also plenty of expansion options including hot-swappable batteries as well as a barcode scanner and an NFC/RFID card reader.

 Read the full review: Getac RX10

 A worthy Surface Pro 4 competitor with plenty of options